 Finally, determine the scope of your scheduled testing types.
 Scope or depth of testing typically corresponds to the length of the testing schedule.
 Many organisations do not discuss or mention testing depth because it’s usually left to QA testers to determine individually how deep they need or want to test.
 However, knowing the scope of each testing effort is important in finding defects in various levels of the code.

 For example, you may determine that smoke testing is defined as clicking on each link and verifying each page along the main application workflow is sufficient.
 What if most of the defects found by customers are within the integration points of the application?
 Superficial types of smoke testing won’t find those types of defects.
 You might want to develop a set of smoke tests that includes integration points such as API transactions and data verification.
 Plan each testing type to delve either superficially, and in more depth within the application to get the greatest value from testing.

-An important point is to make sure the QA’s test in a consistent fashion and defining the expected scope is essential to getting even, or consistent testing results.
-If time allows before the release, consider adding in a creative test session when QA’s can use their creativity and application knowledge to find defects hiding in uncommon places within the application.
+An important point is to make sure the QAs test in a consistent fashion.
+Defining the expected scope is essential to getting even, or consistent testing results.
+If time allows before the release, consider adding in a creative test session when QAs can use their creativity and application knowledge to find defects hiding in uncommon places within the application.

-Defining test type, schedule, and scope as explicitly as possible reduces churn and chose while improving testing productivity and results.
+Defining test type, schedule, and scope as explicitly as possible reduces churn while improving testing productivity and results.
 Take advantage of expanding test coverage by using outsourced testing services, but make sure they are as productive as they can be by giving them clear testing types, schedules, and testing scope.
-Well planned testing improves team morale, productivity, and ensures finding the most defects possible before code release.
+A well planned test strategy improves team morale, productivity, and ensures finding the most defects possible before code release.